top of page

 Glaze

-Empty the apple cider concentrate into a saucepan and simmer for about 20 minutes or until it reduces sufficiently to lightly coat the back of a teaspoon.
+• Empty the juice concentrate into a saucepan and bring to a simmer.
+Reduce the juice by half, about 20 minutes.
+The reduction is ready when it lightly coats the back of a teaspoon.
 The glaze will continue to thicken slightly as it cools.
-Apple glaze will keep in the fridge for several weeks or can be frozen.
+Store any excess apple glaze in the freezer for up to 3 months.

 Prep the Fruit

-Cut the fruit in half and remove their pits.
-Using a mandolin set on 1/16” slice each half.
+• Cut the plums in half and remove their pits.
+Use a mandolin cut the plums in thin 1/16-inch slices.

 Make the Dough